ytliu0/ChineseCalendar/README.md

-# Conversion between Western and Chinese Calendar (722 B.C. - 2200 A.D.)
+# Conversion between Western and Chinese Calendar (722 BCE - 2200 CE)
 # 公 曆 和 農 曆 日 期 對 照 (公元前722年- 公元2200年)

 This package contains HTML files, javascript files, and pdf documentation.

-The [main page](https://ytliu0.github.io/ChineseCalendar/) uses my calculated calendar data to convert between the Western calendar and Chinese calendar for any year between 722 B.C. and 2200 A.D.
+The [main page](https://ytliu0.github.io/ChineseCalendar/) uses my calculated calendar data to convert between the Western calendar and Chinese calendar for any year between 722 BCE and 2200 CE (CE = [Common Era](https://en.wikipedia.org/wiki/Common_Era)).
 The other pages are linked at the top of the main page.
 They are self-explanatory.

 ## Files:

 Almost all of the following HTML files have English, traditional Chinese and simplified Chinese versions.
 They have the same names but with \_chinese and \_simp as suffixes.

-- index.html: main HTML page showing the conversion between the Western calendar and Chinese calendar for any year between 722 B.C. and 2200 A.D.
+- index.html: main HTML page showing the conversion between the Western calendar and Chinese calendar for any year between 722 BCE and 2200 CE.
 - table.html: HTML page showing a conversion table between the two calendars.
 - solarTerms.html: HTML page explaining the 24 solar terms.
 - sexagenary.html: HTML page explaining the sexagenary cycle.